rwpr/sampleapp/README.md

 (view - users/new.html.erb)
 (routes)

+rails console --sandbox

+User
+user.update_attribute(:name, "The Dude")

+validates(:name, presence: true) (user.model)
+test "name should be present" do
+    @user.name = "        "
+    assert_not @user.valid?
+  end (user test)

+rails generate migration add_index_to_users_email (db) add_index :users, :email, unique: true (class in db) bundle exec rake db:migrate (terminal) (test/fixtures/users.yml)
+one:
+  name: MyString
+  email: MyString

+two:
+  name: MyString
+  email: MyString

+ callback, which is a method that gets invoked at a particular point in the lifecycle of an Active Record object.

+ before_save callback to downcase the email attribute before saving the user

+ before_save { self.email = email.downcase } (user model)

+ add a way to authenticate a user based on a given password has_secure_password (user model)
+ The only requirement for has_secure_password to work its magic is for the corresponding model to have an attribute called password_digest rails generate migration add_password_digest_to_users password_digest:string (terminal) gem 'bcrypt','3.1.7'
+To make the password digest, has_secure_password uses a state-of-the-art hash function called bcrypt.
+By hashing the password with bcrypt, we ensure that an attacker won’t be able to log in to the site even if they manage to obtain a copy of the database.

+!!user.authenticate("foobar") foobar is a password

 Please feel free to use a different markup language if you do not plan to run
 <tt>rake doc:app</tt>.